-For the next three days the emphasis shifts to multi-pitch climbing on the big limestone wall that encloses the Bow Valley.
+The Bow Valley is the perfect place to move our rock skills to a multi-pitch climb on the big limestone walls that enclose the area.
 Climbing with instructors in small teams (1:2) you will be able to apply your new skills to long climbs which demand far more efficiency and better route finding judgment.
+Additionally, we will work on techniques for managing alpine rock situations.
+This will cover movement on class 3 and 4 terrain, rope use as well as belaying and protecting easy but exposed terrain.

 Alpine Mountaineering on Rock, Snow and Ice

 The final two parts of the program are dedicated to learning the skills associated with climbing glaciated peaks.
-You will learn how to travel safely on a glacier plus how to rescue yourself or your partner from a crevasse.
-You will learn how to climb safely on rock, snow and ice in two world famous climbing areas: the Bugaboos and the Columbia Icefields.
+You will learn how to travel safely on glaciers plus how to rescue yourself or your partner from a potential crevasse fall.
+You will learn how to climb safely on rock, snow and ice in two world famous climbing areas: the Columbia Icefields and the Bugaboos.

 Days 17- 22: General Mountaineering Skills and Alpine Ice at the Columbia Icefields